rodrigoaraujos/championship-table-crawler/README.md

 ## Running the code
 python main.py

-__note: to view the data collection execution just remove the comment from line 7 of the main.py file__
+__note: to view the data collection execution just comment the line 15 of the main.py file__